Canadian Olympic Medal Count

 In 2013, just a month after she turned 17, Williams was named to the Women’s Maple Leafs roster for the Tobago International Rugby Sevens Tournament, her first opportunity to wear the red and white.
 Williams was named to the Canadian Women’s Sevens Youth Olympic Team that finished in second place at the 2014 Youth Olympic Games in Nanjing, China.
 She then made her Canada Women’s Sevens Team debut during the 2014-15 World Rugby Women’s Sevens World Series season at the Sao Paulo Sevens.

 She finished the 2015-16 Sevens Series by appearing in the final three tournaments for Canada.
 In her Olympic debut at Rio 2016, she scored one try as Canada won the bronze medal in the first women’s Olympic rugby tournament.
+Williams was Canada’s number two scorer during her second Olympic appearance at Tokyo 2020, recording five tries for 25 points.

 In 2017, Williams broke her shoulder and required surgery, forcing her to miss half the season.
 But in 2018 she was a member of the Canadian team that finished fourth at the Commonwealth Games in Gold Coast and competed at the World Rugby World Cup Sevens in San Francisco.